CloudQuery Platform

 • Optional: Assign more projects to the Service Account

-• Step 2: Create Integration
+• Step 3: Create the Integration

 • Next Steps